 Trespassing is entering or remaining on someone else’s property without authorization.
 The type of property can be a building, home, or land; Kansas trespass laws include vehicles as well.
 “Without authorization” means consent was either revoked or never given in the first place.

-Second degree trespassing is a strict liability offense.
-This means that you can be doing something wrong without even knowing it!
+In Missouri, second degree trespassing is a strict liability offense.
 If you are on someone else’s property without consent, you are trespassing in the second degree.
-This is an infraction, which can result in a fine of up to $200.
+This is an infraction, which may result in a fine of up to $200.